Metrics with Spring Boot, Prometheus and Grafana

 Start Kafka

-To stop it (your guessed right) use…
+To stop it (you guessed right) use…

 Start Grafana